JamieBort/Portfolio-Website/README.md

 - will link to my blog,
 - and have
-  - a Contact Me form,
+  - a `Contact Me` form,
-  - a Resources page
+  - a `Resources` page
-  - and a page of Fun Things to explore
+  - and a page of `Fun Things` to explore

-On each relevant page you will be able to filter the content by a text field or by selecting key phrases (css, debugging, back end, etc.) and attributes (title, date, etc.).
+Additionally, on each relevant page you will be able to filter the content by a text field or by selecting key phrases (css, debugging, back end, etc.) and attributes (title, date, etc.).

-Additionally, I will continue to make changes to this site to make it more accessible.
+I will continue to make changes to this site to make it more accessible.

+Lastly, I will continue to add content to the `Resources` and `Fun Things` pages as well as my blog.

 ### Branch Structure